 This study assessed the effect of illegal mining on student’s learning process of schools high in Chibuluma Township of Zambia.
 The researcher used a mixed method research design which embraced both research designs; a case study design of a

-IMPACT OF ILLEGAL MINING ON WATER RESOURCES FOR DOMESTIC AND IRRIGATION PURPOSES Amankwah Emmanuel Department of Agricultural Engineering, Wa Polytechnic, UWR, Ghana E-Mail: [email protected] ABSTRACT This stone reviews the impact of illegal mining on water resources for irrigation and domestic application in Ghana.
+IMPACT OF ILLEGAL MINING ON WATER RESOURCES FOR DOMESTIC AND IRRIGATION PURPOSES Amankwah Emmanuel Department of Agricultural Engineering, Wa Polytechnic, UWR, Ghana E-Mail: [email protected] ABSTRACT This paper reviews the impact of illegal mining on water resources for irrigation and domestic application in Ghana.
 It was carried out by reviewing

 The “Okapi Wildlife Reserve” map shows the sites and extent of illegal gold and timber sourcing in the Okapi Wildlife Reserve, a UNESCO World Heritage Site in the Ituri Forest, north-east Democratic Republic of the Congo (DRC).
 At approximately 14,000 km², the reserve covers ca. one-fifth of the area of the forest and hosts a unique, divers and highly threatened ecosystem including